Abe no Seimei: Life and legends

-The mystical symbol of the central five-pointed star referred to in the West as a pentagram, is known in Japan as the Seiman or the Seal of Abe no Seimei.
+The mystical symbol of the central five-pointed star referred to in the West as a pentagram, is known in Japan as the Seiman, the Seal of Abe no Seimei, or the Seimei Kikyō (晴明紋 / 晴明桔梗); this pentacle was originally the personal seal of Abe-no-Seimei, later becoming the symbol for the Onmyōryō (the government ministry department for the practice of Onmyōdō, or the Bureau of Taoist Geomancy) and for Onmyōdō itself, given its association with the Chinese Five Elements.

 According to legend, Abe no Seimei was not entirely human.
 His father, Abe no Yasuna (安倍 保名), was human.
 Still, his mother, Kuzunoha, was a kitsune (a "fox spirit").
 At a very early age, no later than five, he was allegedly able to command weak oni to do his bidding.
 His mother entrusted Seimei to Kamo no Tadayuki to live a good human life and not become evil himself.

 The Heian period, mainly when Seimei lived, was a time of peace.
 Many of his legends revolve around a series of magical battles with a rival, Ashiya Dōman (蘆屋道満), who often tried to embarrass Seimei so that he could usurp his position.
 One noted story involved Dōman and the young Seimei in a divination duel to reveal the contents of a particular box.
 Dōman had another person put fifteen mandarin oranges into the box and "divined" that there were fifteen oranges in it.
 Seimei saw through the ruse, metamorphosed the oranges into rats, and stated that fifteen rats were in the box.
 When the rats were revealed, Dōman was shocked and defeated.
+It’s described that Hakudō Sennin (伯道上人) was Seimei’s teacher from China.
+He had a wife named Rika (梨花) described in the Abe no Seimei Monogatari.

 Seimei is involved in numerous other tales as well.
 He appears as a minor character in the Heike Monogatari and is said to be responsible for divining the location of the Shuten-dōji, a powerful oni purportedly slain by Minamoto no Yorimitsu.
 He is sometimes said to be the onmyōji who discovered Tamamo-no-Mae's true nature, although the time of the Tamamo-no-Mae story does not coincide with Seimei's lifetime; other sources credit the act to a descendant, Abe no Yasuchika.